Precision Agriculture- Harnessing technology to boost productivity and profitability

 - Harvest produce when they mature to meet consumer preferences and early enough to extend storage time

 The global precision farming market is estimated to reach $12.84 billion by 2026.
 Both big and small farmers and organizations working with growers benefit by adopting precision and digital farming technologies, which help to optimize agri-input resources without adding costs or workload.
 With climate change impacting farming in a big way and unpredictable natural disasters such as floods and drought becoming regular events, and the world population growing unabated, precision agriculture is here to stay.

 The data obtained from precision agriculture can be used to provide better information for managing all activities on the farm to improve productivity.

 Cropin, a pioneer in the Agritech space, built the first global Intelligent Agriculture Cloud.
-Cropin’s platform offers actionable insights for precision farming, which aids decision-making to increase efficiency, scale productivity, and strengthen sustainability.
+Cropin’s platform offers actionable insights for precision agriculture, which aids decision-making to increase efficiency, scale productivity, and strengthen sustainability.

 Frequently Asked Questions

 Precision agriculture is the use of technologies and practices that enable farmers to optimize their crop production and agricultural resources on a field-by-field or even plant-by-plant basis.
 The goal of precision agriculture is to increase efficiency and productivity, reduce input costs, and improve environmental sustainability.

 Examples of precision agriculture technologies include GPS and mapping systems, sensors, remote sensing technologies, satellite imagery, variable rate application equipment, autonomous vehicles, and drones.